frezik/castellated/README.md

 scrypt string in our test suite, for example, is 210 characters.
 We don't expect even that's an upper limit on length.

-Just be sure your password field can take a very long string, perhaps as much as 1024 characters.
+Be sure your password field can take a very long string, perhaps as much as 1024 characters.
 If possible, leave it unbounded.

+*The string can contain newlines*.
+Be sure your storage mechanism allows this.
+You may want to test storing the [Big List of Naughty Strings](https://github.com/minimaxir/big-list-of-naughty-strings) using the plaintext authenticator.
+That should iron out issues like this.

 ## Basic Usage